Continuous distillation: Principle

 Image 3: Chemical engineering schematic of Continuous Binary Fractional Distillation tower.
 A binary distillation separates a feed mixture stream into two fractions: one distillate and one bottoms fractions.

 The principle for continuous distillation is the same as for normal distillation: when a liquid mixture is heated so that it boils, the composition of the vapor above the liquid differs from the liquid composition.
 If this vapor is then separated and condensed into a liquid, it becomes richer in the lower boiling point component(s) of the original mixture.

 This is what happens in a continuous distillation column.
 A mixture is heated up, and routed into the distillation column.
 On entering the column, the feed starts flowing down but part of it, the component(s) with lower boiling point(s), vaporizes and rises.
 However, as it rises, it cools and while part of it continues up as vapor, some of it (enriched in the less volatile component) begins to descend again.

 Image 3 depicts a simple continuous fractional distillation tower for separating a feed stream into two fractions, an overhead distillate product and a bottoms product.
 The "lightest" products (those with the lowest boiling point or highest volatility) exit from the top of the columns and the "heaviest" products (the bottoms, those with the highest boiling point) exit from the bottom of the column.
-The overhead stream may be cooled and condensed using a water-cooled or air-cooled condenser.
-The bottoms reboiler may be a steam-heated or hot oil-heated heat exchanger, or even a gas or oil-fired furnace.
+The overhead stream may be cooled and condensed using a water-cooled or air-cooled condenser, or both.
+The bottoms reboiler may be steam-heated, hot oil-heated heat exchanger, heated by a stream elsewhere in the process, or even a gas or oil-fired furnace.